pahique/winesupplychain/docs/README.md

    ![alt text](https://github.com/pahique/winesupplychain/blob/master/docs/screenshots/12.fetch-events.png "Fetch events")
    ![alt text](https://github.com/pahique/winesupplychain/blob/master/docs/screenshots/13.transaction-history.png "Transaction History")

-1. **Add roles** is the section where new roles can be added to existing addresses, by following the rules below:
+1. **Roles** is the section where new roles can be added to existing addresses, by following the rules below:

     * The Owner of the contract has all roles.
     * Producers can be added only by the owner.